msleigh/harvey/README.md

 Output is created in `src/QA`.
 For each problem a `test<i>.out` file contains the results and a PNG file shows a plot of the numerical vs. analytic solution(s).
-The overall test report create by Robot Framework is in `src/QA/report.html`.
+The overall test report created by Robot Framework is in `src/QA/report.html`.
 In the event of test failures, `src/QA/log.html` created by Robot Framework contains more detailed information.

+#### Specifying a new problem

+To create a new run, create an input definition file (a Python script, with a `.py` extension), containing a `define()` function that sets up the problem specification.
+The example input file `src/harvey.in` provides a template, and the built-in test problem suite (described below) provides other examples.
+Run with a user-defined input file:

+    src/harvey.py -i <test_file>

+where the string `<test_file>` should _omit_ the `.py` extension.